 Issues involving parental responsibilities would arise, for example, if the a parent wishes to change the religion of the child, place the child in a parochial school or remove the child from a parochial school, and, in regard to health, an optional medical procedure, such as cosmetic surgery.

-Historically, for non-infants a fairly standard pattern had been for there to be parenting time on alternating weekends, alternating legal holidays a more or less equal division of the Christmas and spring breaks, at least two weeks during the summer vacation, plus one or two post-school/work evenings once a week, or once every two weeks.
+For non-infants a fairly standard pattern had been for there to be parenting time on alternating weekends, alternating legal holidays, a more or less equal division of the Christmas and spring breaks, at least two weeks during the summer vacation, plus one or two post-school/work evenings once a week, or once every two weeks.
 But this is far too overly simplistic because parenting time allocations cannot be broken down into a one-size-fits-all pattern.

 Recommendations by a Evaluator re Children’s Best Interest